All planning checklists

 Reserve an afternoon tea experience.

-Book an elegant afternoon tea at a venue like the Vermont Hotel near the Castle Keep, or the luxurious Jesmond Dene House for a more refined activity.
+Book afternoon tea at the Vermont Hotel near the Castle Keep or Jesmond Dene House for a calmer counterpoint to Bigg Market nights.

 Moderate·Medium impact